bufbuild-ru/docs/docs/bufstream/deployment/aws/deploy-etcd/index.md

 == OIDC provider

-Bufstream attempts to acquire credentials from the environment using the OIDC provider.To configure storage, set the following Helm values, filling in your S3 variables:
+Bufstream attempts to acquire credentials from the environment using the OIDC provider.

+To configure storage, set the following Helm values, filling in your S3 variables:

 ::: info bufstream-values.yaml